grpc/grpc-java/compiler/README.md

 ## Installing the codegen to Maven local repository
 This will compile a codegen and put it under your ``~/.m2/repository``.
-This will make it available to any build tool that pulls codegens from Maven repostiories.
+This will make it available to any build tool that pulls codegens from Maven repositories.
 ```
 $ ../gradlew publishToMavenLocal
 ```

-## Creating a release of GRPC Java
+## Creating a release of gRPC Java
 Please follow the instructions in ``RELEASING.md`` under the root directory for details on how to create a new release.